 Unitarian Universalists of the South Bay is a thriving, multi-cultural campus of the First Unitarian Universalist Church.
 We are two campuses, one church and share the mission to create community, to nurture spiritual growth, and to act on our values to help heal the world.

 The South Bay Campus is located in Chula Vista and offers a variety of ways to engage meaningfully with our congregation and the larger community.
 Below you can find out more about the different areas of ministry at the South Bay Campus.
 We hope you’ll visit and become involved in this beloved community!

-The South Bay Campus comes together each Sunday morning at 9:30 am for an Intergenerational Worship Experience.
+The South Bay Campus comes together each Sunday morning at 9:30 am for a Multi-generational Worship Experience.
 Our services are bi-lingual, with simultaneous interpretation from English to Spanish.
-Several Sundays a month, our Lead or Associate Ministers preach live, often followed by a coffee conversation on the topic of the sermon.
-On the other Sundays, our worship is led by staff and lay leaders, and the sermon is experienced through a video.
+Several Sundays a month, our Lead or Assistant Ministers preach live, often followed by a coffee conversation on the topic of the sermon.
 Our services also feature dynamic contemporary music.
 Sunday morning worship is the best way to experience the South Bay Campus and to get a feel for the community.

 Spiritual Growth & Religious Education

 During the service there will be a story for all ages and opportunities for children to participate.
 Children will also receive an order of service with activities related to the sermon & worship theme.